 Make sure you have someone to drive you home as you will still be drowsy after the test.
 You should not drive and should plan to rest for the remainder of the day.

-Although the doctor may briefly run through the findings of the gastroscopy with you once the sedative has worn off, a follow-up appointment is usually made to discuss the test results more fully.
+Although the doctor may briefly run through the findings of the gastroscopy with you once the sedative has worn off, a follow-up appointment is usually made to discuss the test results in more detail.

-Talk to your doctor or contact the hospital or centre where you will be having the gastroscopy.
+Talk to your doctor or contact the hospital or clinic where you will be having the gastroscopy.